 A 9-Step Guide to Developing a Mobile App

 Developing a mobile app to take on the likes of Uber, TikTok, Tinder or even Amazon might be what you want to do.
 Or maybe developing a mobile app to support your business is your purpose.
 Regardless of your reason for creating an app, it all starts with knowing the steps involved.
 Developing a mobile app isn’t just about the actual development, design, and coding.
 There are several crucial steps that come before that.
-And a few equally important steps that follow the development and launch.
-We’ve put together this guide to not only list these steps, but to also take a meaningful look at what each step involves.
+And there are a few equally important steps that follow the development and launch.
+We’ve put together this guide to not only list these steps but also take a meaningful look at what each step involves.

 Develop Your App Idea

 Developing a mobile app without first developing your idea for the app is not possible.
-Many app ideas start out as a problem, and are intended to fix the problem or make it less of an issue.
+Many app ideas start out as a problem and are intended to fix the problem or make it less of an issue.
 But developing a mobile app based on that initial spark is not how you end up with a successful app.
 You need to answer a few questions that will help confirm your idea for an app is viable.
-In the process you will also add substance to your idea.
+In the process, you will also add substance to your idea.

 Audience and Purpose of the App

 Begin by asking yourself what the purpose of the app is.
-Not only for you or your business, but also for the potential users.
+Not only for you or your business but also for the potential users.
 Does it solve a problem, and if so, how big of a problem is it?

-If you’re a retailer, you might be wanting to build an e-commerce app.
+If you’re a retailer, you might want to build an e-commerce app.
 This would make it easier for your customers to browse and purchase your products.
-For example, this brand offers spironolactone for hair loss and promotes this product in their app which can be downloaded by scanning a QR code in the website footer.
+For example, this brand offers spironolactone for hair loss and promotes this product in their app, which can be downloaded by scanning a QR code in the website footer.
 The benefit to your business is that you are likely to see a positive bump in sales.
 But you also gain a new marketing channel through which to reach customers.
 And hair salons and restaurants can benefit by making appointments or reservations easier to book.

 Your app must not only benefit you by solving a problem you have.
 It also needs to address a problem experienced by your potential audience.
 And that audience needs to be big enough to justify you developing a mobile app.